 He has a good slider for right-handed batters on the inside.
 Regarding slider, he said, "I'm confident in it, so I had a practice game against DeNA before going pro, and I was able to throw it pretty well, so I'm confident in it."

-He has also had the opportunity to pitch at Zozo Marine Stadium, which will be his home ground from next season.
-"It was a great experience pitching there this year, and it was a stadium that was very easy to pitch at.
+He has also had the experience of pitching at Zozo Marine Stadium, which will be his home field from next season.
+"It was a great experience to be able to pitch there this year, and it's a very easy stadium to pitch in.
 I was able to pitch well there.
-I ended up with a good image, so I hope to be able to pitch with that image even after I become a professional."
+I'm on a good note, so I hope to be able to pitch with that image in mind when I turn pro."

 Looking ahead to his first year as a professional next season, he stated firmly, "I'm aiming to make the opening day first team, and once my younger brother is promoted to the regular team, I want to pitch against him and win."
 He is already looking forward to pitching against his younger brother on the first team stage.